 CRYSTAL: Scratch and blemish-free.

-STRAP: Light brown leather strap, with stainless-steel hardware and cream-colored accent stitching.
-This bullhead also comes with a new 19mm dark blue, orange, and white NATO strap, with stainless steel hardware.
-Both straps are great complements to the 8110's classic vintage styling.
+STRAP: Black leather strap, with stainless-steel hardware and cream-colored accent stitching.
+This bullhead also comes with a black nylon NATO strap, with stainless steel hardware.
+Both are great complements to the 8110's classic vintage styling.

-MOVEMENT: Citizen 23-jewel automatic movement, manufactured in June 1976.
+MOVEMENT: Citizen 23-jewel automatic movement, manufactured in November 1979.
 The 8110 flyback tachymeter movement can be wound either manually or automatically.
 Separately, the date and day - with Kanji Japanese/English calendar variants – rotate and set as designed.
+This watch received a full service in late March 2020.

 CROWN: Original Citizen-signed crown.